 No, GM crops will in no way replace varieties from traditional breeding because genetic modification is only conducted to introduce important major genes to the already established and bred varieties.
 Genetic modification,

 therefore, is conducted to further improve the already existing popular and high-yielding varieties.

 Likewise, a transgenic variety can be used in crop improvement and breeding programs.

-Are GM/biotech foods assessed differently from traditional foods?
-Why?
+Why are GM/biotech foods assessed differently from traditional foods?

 Generally, consumers consider that traditional foods (that have often been eaten for thousands of years) are safe.
 When new foods are developed by natural methods, some of the existing characteristics of foods can be altered, either in a positive or a negative way.

 National food authorities may be called upon to examine traditional foods, but this is not always the case.
 Indeed, new plants developed through traditional breeding techniques may not be evaluated rigorously using risk assessment techniques.